The Ultimate Travel Guide to Nuuk

 Restaurants and cafes – where to eat in Nuuk

-There are many amazing cafes and restaurants to choose from in Nuuk.
-Most are located at the Colonial Harbour, the main pedestrian mall or in the main street of Aqqusinersuaq and are easily discovered by simply wandering around.
+There are many amazing cafes and restaurants to choose from.
+Most are located at the Colonial Harbour, the main pedestrian mall, or in the main street of Aqqusinersuaq and are easily discovered by simply wandering around.

 There is a real focus on Greenlandic produce at many of these establishments and several offer a taste of modern Greenlandic Cuisine.

 - Sarfalik Restaurant at the Hotel Hans Egede for a fine-dining night out and their Greenlandic Tasting Menu

 - Café Toqqorfik for Greenlandic Tapas while taking in an amazing view of the fjord

 - Cafétuaq in the Katuaq Cultural Center for Greenlandic Tapas, a “Hot Sled Dog” made from Musk Ox meat